tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

     `let n = 0;`

-3. Also go ahead and declare the "divergence angle" in "script scope":
+3. Also go ahead and declare the "divergence angle" in script scope:

     `const divergence = 137.5;`